 - Self-Actualization – This is the need that requires people to fulfill their potential and what they believe they’re capable of.

 These needs are the basis for human survival and growth.
 But look closer at them.
-They play a large part in employee engagement levels and how your employees are engaged and motivated within your company.
+They play a large part in employee engagement psychology and how employees are engaged and motivated within your company.
 Let’s break it down and see how this works:

 - Survival – We know this is a basic need.
 This includes the need to have a job, a salary that pays the bills, and a sense of financial independence.

 - Safety – When we have jobs, we need to know that they are secure.
-With the way the job market is nowadays, it’s hard for many to move past this second most basic need.
+With the way the job market is nowadays, it’s hard for many to fulfill this second most basic need in employee engagement psychology.
 It also causes individuals to need structure in the workplace, with a chain of command and a process for their duties so they feel confident that they’re doing their job correctly.

 - Belonging – People need to feel like they’re part of a team, that they are a part of something bigger.
-As employees, humans need to know their individual contributions are valued by the company.
+Healthy employee engagement psychology means that employees know their individual contributions are valued by the company.
 If your organizational is setup around team principles, then this sense of belonging and “camaraderie” should come almost naturally.